ElDavoo/firmadyne-scraper/README.md

 Additions from fork
 ===========
-This repo some fixed spiders and other bugfixes.
-The only included spiders are confirmed to be working correctly.
+This repo has fixed some spiders and other bugfixes related to compatibility with python3.
+The only included spiders are confirmed to be working correctly in 2020.

 Introduction
 ============